Apurwa599/fake-news-detection/README.md

 ### Future Improvements:
 - We can Use Deep Learning models like LSTM or BERT
 - We can Deploy the model using Flask or Streamlit
-- Improve accuracy with hyperparameter tuning
+- We will improve accuracy with hyperparameter tuning
-- Add real-time news prediction
+- We can add real-time news prediction

 Conclusion:
 This project demonstrates the use of Machine Learning and NLP techniques